-The capital budget for FY2022 is \$3,660,382.
+As reported by Jaunt, the capital budget for FY2022 is \$3,660,382.
 Funding for the FY2022 capital budget is as follows:

 Federal: \$1,996,745State: \$169,344Local: \$1,494,293

 Community Outreach

 This section summarizes the community outreach process and the input that was received during the development of the TDP.
 Input ranging from the community's perception of Jaunt to future transit priorities was collected and summarized.
 Community input was collected from key community stakeholders, Jaunt riders, and the community at large.